oldham123/cfa_level_iii/_readings/Reading 19 Principles of Asset Allocation.md

   - Determine a risk averision factor to be used in a utility function when applying MVO
   - Apply MCS to illustrate to an investor the implications of multiple risk choices

+- A range of **corner portfolios** that sit along the efficient frontier can be used to devise an ideal portfolio
+  - Each portfolio will have an expected return, standard deviation, Sharpe Ratio, and set of asset class allocations
+  - The returns of each portfolio will increase along the frontier
+  - The investor's required return will usually land inbetween two portfolios, at which point linearly interpolating between the two can be used to weight a portion of investment into each corner portfolio

 ## 19.H: Describe the use of investment factors in constructing and analysing an asset allocation

 - The MVO process can also be used to identify optimal exposures to multiple risk factors, in place of asset classes